mfeyziodabas/stack-it/README.md

 # Pokemon Battle

-This project is a full-stack web application where users can simulate battles between two randomly selected Pokemon.
+This project is a full-stack web application where users can simulate battles between two selected Pokemon.
 The application consists of three main components:

 - **Frontend**: A ReactJS application that allows users to select Pokemon and start battles.
 - **Backend**: A Spring Boot API that handles battle logic and retrieves Pokemon data.